-The systematic use of artificially intelligent VHs in Clinical Virtual Reality applications is still clearly in its infancy.
+The systematic use of artificially intelligent virtual humans in Clinical Virtual Reality applications is still clearly in its infancy.
 But the days of limited use of VH's as simple props or static elements to add realism or context to a VR application are clearly in the past.
-In this chapter we have presented our general approach to the design and development of the SimCoach VH project envisioned to serve as an online clinical healthcare guide or coach.
-The primary aim of SimCoach is to break down barriers to care (stigma, unawareness, complexity, etc.) by providing military SMs, Veterans, and their significant others with confidential help in exploring and accessing healthcare content and for promoting the initiation of care with a live provider if needed.
-The current version of SimCoach is presently undergoing beta-testing with a limited group of test-site users.
-Results from this user centered testing will serve to inform the development of a SimCoach system that is expected to undergo a wider release in 2012.
-Although this project represents an early effort in this area, it is our view that the clinical aims selected can still be usefully addressed within the limits of current technology.
-However, we expect that SimCoach will continue to evolve over time based on data collected from ongoing user interactions with the system and advances in technology, particularly with improved voice recognition.
-Along the way, this work will afford many research opportunities for investigating the functional and ethical issues involved in the process of creating and interacting with VHs in a clinical or healthcare support context.
+In this paper we have presented our general approach to the design and development of the SimCoach VH project envisioned to serve as an online clinical healthcare guide or coach.
+This work is focused on breaking down barriers to care (stigma, unawareness, complexity, etc.) by providing military SMs, Veterans, and their significant others with confidential help in exploring and accessing healthcare content and for promoting the initiation of care with a live provider if needed.
+This work will also afford many research opportunities for investigating the functional and ethical issues involved in the process of creating and interacting with virtual humans in a clinical context.
 While the ethical challenges may be more intuitively appreciated, the functional technology challenges are also significant.
-As advances in computing power, graphics and animation, artificial intelligence, speech recognition, and natural language processing continue to develop at current rates, we expect that the creation of highly interactive, intelligent VHs for such clinical purposes is not only possible, but probable.
+However, although this project represents an early effort in this area, it is our view that the clinical aims selected can still be usefully addressed in spite of the current limits of the technology.
+As advances in computing power, graphics and animation, artificial intelligence, speech recognition, and natural language processing continue to develop at current rates, the creation of highly interactive, intelligent VHs for such clinical purposes is not only possible, but probable.